jfmartinz/ResourceHub/CONTRIBUTING.md

 1. **Raise an Issue:** If you come across broken links or outdated resources, create an issue and provide details on the category or location where you found it.
 This information will help us swiftly address the issue and keep everything up to date.

 Thank you for considering contributing to ResourceHub!
-Your contributions plays a crucial role in making this project a valuable resource for the web development community. 🌐✨
+Your contributions play a crucial role in making this project a valuable resource for the web development community. 🌐✨

 Happy contributing! 🚀